 This is a very light tool which is easy to take on the road with you for trailside adjustments.

-Made of high quality stainless steel material, which is anti-rust, sturdy and durable.
+Made of high quality stainless steel material, it is anti-rust, sturdy and durable.

 Its size is 5.5cm long, 2cm wide and 3mm high.